-SHORT-TERM DISABILITY INSURANCE

-OPTION A OPTION B

-Eligibility All employees working not less than 30 hours/week; or seasonal employees hired prior to July 1, 2015 with 24 months of service and certified by their appointing authority to work at least 1,450 hours per fiscal year (July-June); or deemed eligible by applicable federal law, state law or action of the State Insurance Committee.

-% of Gross Annual Base Salary 1 Paid Weekly Up to 60% of salary paid weekly

-Maximum Weekly Benefit Up to \$2,500

-Minimum Weekly Benefit 2 \$25

-Elimination Period 14 calendar days 30 calendar days

-Maximum Benefit Period 26 weeks

-Evidence of Insurability 3 Guaranteed issue (no health questions asked) for new hires who enroll within 30 days of eligibility date.
-A full Statement of Health is required for new applicants and for current participants in Option B electing Option A during the 2024 Annual Enrollment period.
+Option A Option B Eligibility All employees working not less than 30 hours/week; or seasonal employees hired prio July 1, 2015, with 24 months of service and certified by their appointing authority to wo least 1,450 hours per fiscal year (July-June); or deemed eligible by applicable federal l state law or action of the State Insurance Committee. % of Gross Annual Base Salary 1 Paid Weekly Up to 60% of salary paid weekly Maximum Weekly Benefit Up to \$2,500 Minimum Weekly Benefit 2 \$25 Elimination Period 14 calendar days 30 calendar days Maximum Benefit Period 26 weeks Evidence of Insurability 3 Guaranteed issue (no health questions asked) for new hires who enroll within 30 days of eligibility date.
+A full Statement of Health is required for new applicants and for current participants in Option B electing Option A during the 2025 Annual Enrollment period.
+Benefit Pre-existing Condition4 Benefits are not excluded due to a pre-existing condition.

-Pre-Existing Condition 4 ١ None

-^{1.} Annual salary will be based on your date-of-hire salary for new hires; thereafter, the gross base annual salary you make on Sep.
+1. Annual salary will be based on your date-of-hire salary for new hires; thereafter, the gross base annual salary you make on Sep.
 1 of each calendar year determines the benefit you are eligible for beginning Oct.
 1 of each calendar year.